 Beam Construction & Management LLC and Colas Development Group LLC may now buy the property, which was appraised at $2.4 million on Sept.
 9. The lot is one of three in the area that Prosper bought from the Oregon Department of Transportation in 2017 using deferred tax revenue.

 The price could drop depending on industrial pollution at the site.
-Prosper said it will reimburse Beam and Colas up to $749,000 for environmental cleanup, if necessary.
+Prosper said it will reimburse Beam and Colas up to $749,000 for environmental cleanup if necessary.

-The vote was 4 to 0 with one abstention.
+The vote was 4-0 with one abstention.

-“The question today is ‘Does the construction and operation of a Live Nation venue in the city of Portland demonstrate a clear public benefit?’” musician Katelyn Convery testified to the Prosper board.
-“The answer is simply ‘No.’“ Their responsibility is to shareholders states and oceans away.”
+“The question today is, ‘Does the construction and operation of a Live Nation venue in the city of Portland demonstrate a clear public benefit?’” musician Katelyn Convery testified to the Prosper board.
+“The answer is simply no. Their responsibility is to shareholders states and oceans away.”

 Until last week, Prosper had planned to lease the land to Beam and Colas.
 On Friday, opponents learned that Prosper intended to sell the land instead, a move that drew further scorn from opponents.

 “Prosper Portland was to receive at least $130,000 per year on this land in lease payments for 100 years,” MusicPortland volunteer and City Council candidate Jamie Dunphy told the Prosper board.
-“That is at least $13,000,000 over the life of this property, as opposed to the roughly $2 million that is being considered today.”
+“That is at least $13 million over the life of this property, as opposed to the roughly $2 million that is being considered today.”

 A Prosper staffer said the agency switched to a sale because members of the community gathered at a MusicPortland event had decried the lease as a public subsidy.

 In documents describing the project, Prosper said it will foster “vibrant central city and commercial districts by retaining and increasing commercial activity.
-Selling the property will raise cash that can be used for grants and loans to small businesses on the Central Eastside and to “support events citywide.”
+Selling the property will raise cash that can be used for grants and loans to small businesses on the Central Eastside and to support events citywide.”
 The sale boosts equity because Colas is a Black-owned firm, Prosper said.

 “The central city and the Central Eastside need wins,” Jonathan Malsin, owner of Beam Development, told the Prosper board.

-Live Nation has “a long track record of violating consent decrees, violating lease agreements, and using unfair and illegal business practices,” MusicPortland, a non-profit group representing musicians said in a statement.
+Live Nation has “a long track record of violating consent decrees, violating lease agreements, and using unfair and illegal business practices,” MusicPortland, a nonprofit group representing musicians, said in a statement.
 “This company has repeatedly demonstrated that they are bad actors and are not operating in good faith.
 They should not benefit from the City’s economic development programs.”

-In order to complete the Ticketmaster purchase, Live Nation had to guarantee the U.S. DOJ that it wouldn’t withhold Live Nation tours from independent venues that didn’t sell tickets through Ticketmaster.
+In order to complete the Ticketmaster purchase, Live Nation had to guarantee to the DOJ that it wouldn’t withhold Live Nation tours from independent venues that didn’t sell tickets through Ticketmaster.
 Three years later, Live Nation moved a Matchbox Twenty show from the popular Gwinnett Center in Atlanta because it had stopped using Ticketmaster, according to The New York Times.

-Andrew Colas, president of Colas Development, said he and Malsin had gotten guarantees from Live Nation that will curb any anti-competitive behavior, including opening the venue to other promoters and eschewing “radius clauses,” which prohibit musicians from playing at nearby venues within a certain amount of time to avoid cannibalizing ticket sales.
+Andrew Colas, president of Colas Development, said he and Malsin had gotten guarantees from Live Nation that will curb any anticompetitive behavior, including opening the venue to other promoters and eschewing “radius clauses,” which prohibit musicians from playing at nearby venues within a certain amount of time to avoid cannibalizing ticket sales.

 “We had to ask them for things that they don’t do for other cities,” Colas said.
 “It wasn’t easy.”

-Tomorrow, the City Council will consider an appeal by MusicPortland of conditional use permits for the 62,000-square-foot building granted by the city last month.
-MusicPortland says the city should have denied the permits because of potential harm to the environment, a lack of parking, proximity to unprotected train tracks and “the lack of a public benefit.”
+Tomorrow the City Council will consider an appeal by MusicPortland of conditional use permits for the 62,000-square-foot building granted by the city last month.
+MusicPortland says the city should have denied the permits because of potential harm to the environment, a lack of parking, proximity to unprotected train tracks, and “the lack of a public benefit.”